 Plus, with an auction coming up, it was worth a shot.
 But even with lots of publicity, the result was a dud.
 No bids in the auction and a post-auction sale for basically no profit.

 So now, for the NYD 2021 auction I have another “great unknown”, or at lease I believe so.
 But this time, in the spirit of serious collecting and concomitant mysteries, the identity of this latest discovery will not be revealed until the auction closing day, Jan 1, 2021.

-Maybe it will turn out that there are a dozen of these pieces is various collection but I’ve consulted the Great Guru of our fraternity and am made confident that this mystery lot is exceedingly rare.
+Maybe it will turn out that there are a dozen of these pieces is various collection but I’ve consulted the Great Guru of our fraternity and am made confident that this mystery lot is exceedingly rare,

-Again, I paid more than I wanted, but hey, this thing is special and I have an auction coming up, right?
+and I have an auction coming up, right?
 Oh, wait…

 So here it is: a door plate from the Atlas Insurance

 And the end of the story is that I offered prize $$ to the first person to identify this item before